masud-technope/NLP2API-Replication-Package/README.md

 Download Links:
 =================
 - You can download from Google drive: https://drive.google.com/drive/folders/1y-W0BllWlZwcRq2D0iEtP5qZ1nvJ_a2-

 - You can also clone the replication package from our GitHub Repository using the following command:

   **git clone https://github.com/masud-technope/NLP2API-Replication-Package.git YOUR-HOME-DIR**

+  *Warning!!!
+GitHub is not delivering the large files properly*

 Getting Started
 ======================
 - Execute **jdk-fasttext-checker.bat** to check whether your system meets the tool's requirements.
-- NLP2API might work sub-optimally or might not work if the system requirements are not properly met.
+- NLP2API might work sub-optimally or might not work at all if the system requirements are not properly met.

-Materials Included (19):
+Materials Included (20):
 ========================

 - **code-ext-index** : Lucene index of code segment corpus (310 ground truth code segments + 3,860 other code segments)